-Mek stepped off the Hardship’s ramp and into the cavernous flagship bay.
-Tools and supplies lay scattered across the deck, and a couple of charred spots on the deck were obviously from weapon fire.
-The Icarus was an incredible trophy for the rebellion; with its cyborg crew now joining their cause, the rebels might actually stand a chance against the evil corporation.
+Mek stepped off the Hardship’s ramp and into the cavernous bay of the flagship.
+The Icarus was an incredible trophy for the rebellion, especially with the cyborg crew now joining the cause.
+Tools and supplies lay scattered across the deck, and a couple of charred spots on the deck were obviously from weapons fire.

-But right now Mek’s mind wasn’t on the rebellion.
+But right now Mek’s mind wasn’t on the fight or the rebellion.
 It was on the puzzling contents of a long metal cryo pod waiting at the far end of the deck.

 Tovik, the Hardship’s young engineer, thundered down the ramp behind Mek, his bare feet slapping the metal deck as he pelted toward the pod.
-Or, more likely, toward the blonde human female standing among the cyborgs grouped around it.
-Ever since the Denaidans had discovered nanites that would allow them to take human mates, Tovik was fixated on the opposite sex.
+Or, more likely, toward the blond human female standing among the cyborgs grouped around it.
+Ever since the Denaidans had discovered nanites that would allow them to not only couple with human females, but successfully form a mate bond, Tovik was fixated on the opposite sex.

 To be fair, most Denaidans were at the moment.
-After fifteen years without the ability to take mates, they had good reason.
+After fifteen years of celibacy, they had good reason.
 Mek, however, had little interest in pursuing a female.
 Any thoughts he had about sex tended to be clinical.
-He desperately needed to understand human physiology and support successful procreation between their species.
+He desperately needed to understand human physiology and so he could facilitate successful procreation between their species.
 So far, none of the pairings had successfully become pregnant, and without children, his race was still doomed.
 He didn’t have time to dally with love.

 Picking up his pace, he hurried toward the waiting group.
-Attie Swan was already mated to Doug, the Icarus's cyborg captain, and Tovik had a knack for saying the wrong thing at the wrong time.
+Tovik had a knack for saying the wrong thing at the wrong time, and blond-haired Attie was already mated to Doug, the Icarus’s cyborg captain.
 The last thing the rebellion needed was to alienate their new allies.

 Thankfully, the kid seemed to be focused on the pod’s glowing purple interface.
 His fingers tapped a rapid staccato against the pod’s metal casing as he spoke. “…until the doc has a look.”